origindesign/origin-drupal-8/README.md

 $ git push --force origin master
 ```
 Replace ssh://ID@ID.drush.in:2222/~/repository.git with the URL from the middle of the SSH clone URL from the Connection Info popup dialog on your dashboard.

+- Once it's pushed in the repository, go back in the Pantheon Dashboard and set your site to sftp mode.
+Navigate to your Dev site and install drupal as normal.
+- If it's not done yet, download the drush aliases and set it up as described in point 3
+-

 ## 5. FAQ